-When it comes to WordPress there are a lot of plugins out there that aren’t coded for performance.
-They are coded for usability and for their rich feature sets.
-While these things are important, performance almost always get left out of the equation.
+When it comes to WordPress, there are a lot of plugins out there that aren’t coded for performance.
+They are coded for usability and their rich feature sets.
+While these things are important, performance almost always gets left out of the equation.
 This is one reason WordPress has such a bad wrap in the non-WordPress developer community.

-Therefore, a lot of times this is simply due to usability issues.
+Therefore, a lot of times, this is simply due to usability issues.
 The less chance they have for a plugin to break, the fewer tickets and support they will have.
-However, with a lot of plugins on the marketplace, there are ways to get around this and code for performance if they really wanted to.
+However, with a lot of plugins on the marketplace, there are ways to get around this and code for performance if they really want to.

 But that is where the Perfmatters Script Manager comes into play.
 With it, you can easily one-click disable scripts in WordPress.
 You can do this on a per post/page basis, by custom post types, or even globally across your entire site.
 This is very powerful and can drastically increase the speed on your WordPress sites (especially your homepage).
 A few examples of what this can be used for:

 - The popular Contact Form 7 plugin loads itself on every page and post.
 You can easily disable it everywhere with one click and enable only on your contact page.

 - Social media sharing plugins should only be loaded on your posts.
 You can easily disable it everywhere and load only on post types, or even custom post types.

 You can disable or enable scripts in the Perfmatters Script Manager using Regex (regular expressions).
 This is especially helpful for sites that have a more complex URL structure in place or dynamically generated pages (archives, search, etc.).

 (MU) mode takes the Script Manager to a whole new level.
 It gives you more control and the ability to disable WordPress plugin queries and hooks as well as inline CSS and JS.
 You can control every aspect of a plugin, from its front-end scripts, inline code, and MySQL queries.

 A couple of other features of the Script Manager include: